 Remember, warnings and bans may be issued at the discretion of Portalus Games or its agents.
 IMPORTANT: Disciplinary issues involving Societies may be addressed with the entire Society.
 Societies with members that habitually violate our expectations may be issued warnings that are applicable to the entire Society.
 Societies that prove regularly problematic may face blanket suspensions, up to and including the permanent disbanding of the Society, and/or removal of some/all of its members from Pirates of the Burning Sea.

 If you see someone using in-game chat in an inappropriate way, be it to insult, harass or threaten, you should contact our support team to let us know.
-We will investigate and issue a warning or infraction point(s) as appropriate.
+We will investigate and issue a warning or suspend offending accounts as appropriate.
+Do not repeat offensive chat from other players in chat channels as players engaging in this behavior may also be subject to penalty.

 You can always appeal any ban or infraction by contacting our support team.